Uber taxi protests spread to Portugal

 June saw angry scenes in Paris, resulting in rioting by taxi drivers and the arrest of two Uber executives.

-The company responded by suspending its lower cost UberPOP service in a country which has restricted its activities.
+The company responded by suspending its lower cost UberPOP service.

 Unions representing taxis in Brussels have called a strike for September 16, with drivers from other European capitals also expected to participate.